lab10-coop/vallet-android/README.md

 This way we will be able to speed up the development process by sharing at the beginning some code base.

 For more details check build `productFlavors` in `app/build.gradle`

+# Build

+To compile project choose desired build variant to build and compile it.